-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of the Responsible Gambling Code of Conduct (Code of Conduct) and self-exclusion program.
+The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of a Responsible Gambling Code of Conduct (Code of Conduct) and Self-Exclusion Program.

 The Venue assessment checklist - Gaming venue Responsible Gambling Codes of Conduct and Self Exclusion Programs (PDF, 5.76 MB) is an educative tool only, and is to be used at the discretion of gaming venues.
-It does not replace any obligations contained in the venues' approved Code of Conduct or self-exclusion program.
+It does not replace any obligations contained in a venue's approved Code of Conduct or Self-Exclusion Program.

-All gaming venues are required to maintain a register.
-This resource provides an outline of how to manage your responsible gambling reporting requirements.
-The VCGLR recommends you incorporate these practices into your operating environment and staff training, or implement your own similar practices to meet the requirements.
-For information, download a copy of the Gambling Fact Sheet - Responsible Gambling Register (PDF, 425.92 KB).
+All gaming venues are required to collect and maintain data in relation to self-exclusion, as well as information on complaints received by customers regarding compliance with a Code of Conduct.
+This resource provides an outline of how to manage your responsible gambling reporting requirements through the establishment of a responsible gambling register.
+The VCGLR recommends you incorporate these practices into your operating environment and staff training to meet the requirements.
+Download a copy of the Gambling Fact Sheet - Responsible Gambling Register (PDF, 425.92 KB).

-The Gambling Guidelines - Best practice for the implementation of Responsible Gambling Codes of Conduct and Self Exclusion Programs (PDF, 619.59 KB) are to assist commercial licence holders to implement an approved Code of Conduct, and in the case of venue operators, a self-exclusion program.
+The Gambling Guidelines - Best practice for the implementation of Responsible Gambling Codes of Conduct and Self Exclusion Programs (PDF, 356.24 KB) are intended to assist relevant persons implement a Code of Conduct as well as a Self-Exclusion Program in the case of venue operators.

 In accordance with the Act, a gambling provider or registered bookmaker is required to display a notice about the prohibition of persons under 18 years in a gaming area.
 The Victorian Commission of Gambling and Liquor Regulation (VCGLR) has provided a Sample notice - display of notice of under 18 years in gaming venue (PDF, 5.76 KB) to be used as a guide.
 Failure to display will result in further enforcement action.